Submit Article

 What Was the Outcome?

-1. The bank was to re-serve the writ of summons on the second defendant within the court's jurisdiction, for which purpose the second defendant would appoint solicitors to accept service.
+(i) the plaintiffs were to re-serve the writ of summons on the second defendant within jurisdiction, for which purpose the second defendant was to appoint solicitors to accept service within seven days from 6 November 2001;

-3. If the second defendant did appoint solicitors to accept service, it would be without prejudice to his right to take fresh steps to set aside the writ.
+(iii) in the event the second defendant complied with (i) above, the re-service of the writ was to be without prejudice to his right to take fresh steps to set aside the writ (on grounds other than those raised in his application);

-4. Pending the appointment of solicitors by the second defendant to accept service, all execution proceedings by the bank were stayed.
+(iv) pending appointment of solicitors by the second defendant to accept service, all execution proceedings by the plaintiffs were stayed." (at [30])

 Why Does This Case Matter?